Yuming408/Radius/README.md

 * **Revenue in each industry sector**:
 Small business owners might be curious to know where they are in the market place compare to their competitor.
 Next I am interested to see the revenue distribution for each sectors of industry.
 A heatmap is used to visulize this information using percent of business in each cell.
-- Industry sector can be represented as the first two digit of nacis code
-- Most of the business are in the sector of 44-45, 54, and 62, which are retail trade (44-45), Professional, Scientific, and Technical Services (54), Health Care and Social Assistance(62)
+...
+Industry sector can be represented as the first two digit of nacis code ...
+Most of the business are in the sector of 44-45, 54, and 62, which are retail trade (44-45), Professional, Scientific, and Technical Services (54), Health Care and Social Assistance(62)
-- about 35% of business in each industry sector, their revenue are less than 500k.
+...
+About 35% of business in each industry sector, their revenue are less than 500k.
 It is worth to look at the percentile in each industry sector, more information about the revenue as a number is needed to compute the percentile.
-- Nacis code can be found in the website: https://www.naics.com/search/
+...
+Nacis code can be found in the website: https://www.naics.com/search/

 ![alt text](https://github.com/Yuming408/Radius/blob/master/Screen%20Shot%202017-10-10%20at%205.48.51%20PM.png "Industry versus revenue")